kuriharaan/InputSystemWiki/Home.md

 Internally, templates are represented using [InputTemplate](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/InputTemplate.cs).
 However, these objects are created on-demand only inside [InputControlSetup](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/InputControlSetup.cs) and not kept in memory past device creation.

 ## Devices

+Devices are controls that sit at the root of a control hierarchy.
+They have to be instances of [InputDevice](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Devices/InputDevice.cs).

 ## State